-The Company adopted a share option scheme (the "Scheme") on 12 August 2015.
+The Company adopted the Scheme on 12 August 2015.
 The purpose of the Scheme is to advance the interests of the Company and the Shareholders by enabling (i) the Company to grant options to attract, retain and reward the eligible persons and to provide them with an incentive or reward for their contribution to the Group and (ii) such persons' contribution to further advance the interests of the Group.